wshaver/speck/README.md

 });
 ```

+## Requirements
-The plugin assumes you have 'dustjs-linkedin' path and shim defined in your requirejs constructor:
+The code is designed for use in backbone, but could be used in other projects.
+It depends on requirejs, and assumes you have 'dustjs-linkedin' path and shim defined in your requirejs constructor:

 ```javascript
 require.config({